 Some people see the Disease Model of Addiction as yet another way to conduct surveillance of people who use drugs.
 The Foucauldian oppression-through-surveillance model includes classification, categorization, and the use of multiple systems (medical, law enforcement, mental health, etc.) that are all-surrounding and enveloping of the lives of people who use drugs.

-The harm reduction standpoint is essentially “No, this is just what humans do,” which Scott says there’s a problem with when taken as an absolute, as most people who use heroin are using in deeply unhealthy ways.
+The harm reduction standpoint is essentially “No, this is just what humans do,” which Scott says there’s a problem with when taken as an absolute, as some people who use heroin are using in deeply unhealthy ways.

 “There’s always a small percentage of regular users who are experiencing very problematic relationships with these substances — meaning it’s unmanageable, there is continued use despite known adverse consequences, and this use negatively impacts other areas of their lives, the three main diagnostic criteria for addiction,” offers Scott.
 “So we see a very small percentage of people representing a large share of the problems associated with drug use.
 Just like a certain percentage of people who have disposable income have deeply problematic relationships with disposable income.”